What Malaysians Love: Best 5 Food Picks

-The last but not least Malaysian cuisine is Hokkien Mee – hot steamy bowl of noodles with eggs, prawn, chillies and, again, lots of spices, so you would feel like a dragon breezing flames out of your mouth.
+The last but not least Malaysian cuisine is Hokkien Mee – a hot steamy bowl of noodles with eggs, prawn, chillies and, again, lots of spices, so you would feel like a dragon breezing flames out of your mouth.
 Joking.
-You always can ask to reduce the spices at your serve, but you will lose that extraordinary taste.
-Thus, there are lots of recipes and you can find the one best suiting for you.
+You always can ask to reduce the spices at your service, but you will lose that extraordinary taste.
+Thus, there are lots of recipes and you can find the best suiting for you.

 2. Cook yourself or Buy?

 So these dishes are the face of Malaysian cuisine.
 But to cook by yourself or to order a ready meal is up to you.
-We just saying, that already cooked by best chef and quickly delivered food, which is still fresh and hot, is a very good alternative option (don't tell your girlfriend).
+We just say, that already cooked by best chef and quickly delivered food, which is still fresh and hot, is a very good alternative option (don't tell your girlfriend).
 And here are some places you can order in.

 Dahmakan provides a wide range of healthy, international and vegetarian food, for one or two persons, group or even for corporate events and office deliveries.
 No minimum purchase, a free delivery right to your door.